-Are you assessing or evaluating?
+Meaning and Usage of Assessment, Part II: Are you assessing or evaluating?

 Erin A. Crisp

 In many circles, assessment and evaluation are used interchangeably.
 Yet in our field, I am wondering if it would be helpful to our practice to more carefully differentiate between the two.